elsanussi-s-mneina/phonetics-modeling-python/README.md

 # Phonetics Modeling (Python version)

-This is the translation from the Haskell version.
+To see a demonstration of the program, without having to install it, please [see the screenshots](https://github.com/elsanussi-s-mneina/phonetics-modeling-python/wiki/screenshots).

 ## How to run
 Run the following at the command line: